Reycho/Computer-Vision-for-Internship/SAM2 Tracking/README.md

 **Final Tracking Video Demo:**
 ![Tracking Demo GIF](output.gif)

-### Installation Steps
+## Installation

-1.  **Follow installation steps according to the sam2 repo.** https://github.com/facebookresearch/sam2
+1.  **Follow installation steps according to the official sam2 repo.** https://github.com/facebookresearch/sam2

 2.  **If you encounter an error related to CUDA compilation.**

-    You can force-compile the SAM2 extensions as long as you have the right nvidia toolkit installed.
+    You can force-compile the SAM2 extensions as long as you have the right NVIDIA toolkit installed.
     More information here: https://github.com/facebookresearch/sam2/blob/main/INSTALL.md

 3.  **Install remaining dependencies:**
     ```bash
-    pip install opencv-python matplotlib
+    pip install opencv-python tqdm Pillow
     ```

 ## Usage

 Place the final script (`SAM2Tracking.py`) in the root of the cloned `sam2` repository.
+This is necessary because the script imports directly from the `sam2` library.
 Ensure your data is also accessible from this location.

 Run the script from your terminal: